Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What increases my baby's risk for an omphalocele?

-Your baby's risk may be higher if his mother smoked cigarettes or drank alcohol during her pregnancy.
-His risk is also higher if his mother was overweight or obese before her pregnancy.
+Your baby's risk may be higher if his or her mother smoked cigarettes or drank alcohol during her pregnancy.
+His or her risk is also higher if his or her mother was overweight or obese before her pregnancy.

 What do I need to know about delivery?